-Pursuant to their employment agreements entered into in connection with the separation, or for Ms. Heffron, the letter agreement entered into with her effective as of November 8, 2021, each named executive officer is eligible to receive certain payments and benefits in the event his or her employment is terminated by us without "cause" (as defined in the employment agreements) or in the event the named executive officer terminates the officer's employment with "good reason" (as defined in the employment agreements).
-Upon the timely execution of a separation agreement, including a general release of claims, each named executive officer is eligible to receive the following payments and benefits:
+Pursuant to their employment agreements entered into in connection with the separation, or for Ms. Heffron, the letter agreement entered into with her effective as of November 8, 2021, each named executive officer is (or, in the case of Ms. Heffron, was) eligible to receive certain payments and benefits in the event his or her employment is (or, in the case of Ms. Heffron, was) terminated by us without "cause" (as defined in the employment agreements) or in the event the named executive officer terminates (or, in the case of Ms. Heffron, terminated) the officer's employment with "good reason" (as defined in the employment agreements).
+Upon the timely execution of a separation agreement, including a general release of claims, each named executive officer is (or, in the case of Ms. Heffron, was) eligible to receive the following payments and benefits upon the timely execution of a separation agreement, including a general release of claims:

-- 12 months of base salary continuation (which amount shall be reduced by any "garden leave" amounts the named executive officer receives in any calendar year pursuant to the "restrictive covenants agreement" (as defined in the employment agreements, or letter agreement, as applicable)); and - if the named executive officer elects to continue his or her group healthcare benefits, to the extent authorized by and consistent with COBRA, we will pay the named executive officer a monthly cash payment equal to the monthly employer contribution we would have made to provide him or her health insurance if he or she had remained employed by us until the earlier of (1) 12 months following the date of termination, or (2) the end of the named executive officer's COBRA health continuation period.
+• 12 months of base salary continuation (which amount shall be reduced by any "garden leave" amounts the named executive officer receives in any calendar year pursuant to the "restrictive covenants agreement" (as defined in the employment agreements, or letter agreement, as applicable)); and

+• if the named executive officer elects to continue his or her group healthcare benefits, to the extent authorized by and consistent with COBRA, we will pay the named executive officer a monthly cash payment equal to the monthly employer contribution we would have made to provide him or her health insurance if he or she had remained employed by us until the earlier of (1) 12 months following the date of termination, or (2) the end of the named executive officer's COBRA health continuation period.